jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/authentication.md

 JupyterHub helm chart does not include support for Auth0 by default.
 To use Auth0, `extraEnv` and `extraConfig` must be configured as follows:

-Note that without the scope defined, authenticating to JupyterHub after already being logged in to Auth0 will fail.
+Note that without the scopes defined, authenticating to JupyterHub after already being logged in to Auth0 will fail.

 ```yaml